cornerstone-consulting/INFIODocs/infio-docs.md

     > Note: If users prefer not to generate the Extended Events XML file using the INFIO plugin, they can instead follow the [SQL Server Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md) to create a Profiler Events XML file and include it in the INFIO assessment.
 The same upload process described above should be followed to transfer the XML file to either the designated S3 bucket or the INFIO EC2 instance’s INFIO directory.

-    - Once collected, users must upload the files to either a designated S3 bucket or the INFIO EC2 instance's INFIO directory.
-Follow the [file upload process here](infio-plugin.md/#uploading-files-to-an-s3-bucket-or-infio-ec2-instances-directory) for detailed instuctions.
+    - Once collected, users must upload the files to either a designated S3 bucket.

 **5. Review Database Configurations**
 - Verify the displayed details: